ibukye/CW2025/README.md

     11. Implemented `playSound()` method and called it in `moveDown()` and `handleHardDrop()` for line clears
     12. Added `highScoreLabel` and `updateHighScore()` method to display high score
     13. Modified `gameOver()` to call `eventListener.saveGameScore()`
+    14. Added @FXML fields for `nextBrickPanel2, 3, 4` and `ghostBrickPanel`
+    15. Added Rectangle fields for upcoming panel and ghost panel
-  - Reason : To ensure SRP and Separation of Concern, and to implement new UI features (Next Brick, Sounds, Level Up Notification, High Score display)
+  - Reason : To ensure SRP and Separation of Concern, and to implement new UI features (Ghost Piece, Multiple Next Bricks, Sounds, Level Up Notification, High Score display)

 - com.comp2042.controller.GameController
   - Changes